 Now that you have the basic accounting terms and acronyms down, you’re ready to start on your path to enter the field.
 Start planning by checking out our article, “Your Step-by-Step Guide on How to Become an Accountant”.

 EDITOR’S NOTE: This article was originally published in February, 2013.
-It has since been updated to include information relevant to 2017.
+It has since been updated.